 Gendry was a major character in seasons 2 and 3.
 Davos smuggled him out of Dragonstone in season 3, he got on a rowboat, and for all anyone knows he's still paddling.

-This fate befell many characters including their dog Mr. Needles, Accident Amy, Randy, and George's long lost sister Linda.
+Many, many characters, including the dog Mr. Needles, Accident Amy, Randy, and George's long lost sister Linda.

 Linda most likely stayed away from George due to the revelations of how she was put up for adoption and how her birth family is, mixed with George's father-in-law's failed attempt at romancing her.